nat-n/poethepoet/docs/guides/composition_guide.rst

 Composing tasks into sequences
 ------------------------------

-The main way to compose tasks is to use the *sequence* task type, which allows you to define a sequence of tasks to be executed in order.
+You can compose tasks into a new task that runs them in order by declaring a :doc:`sequence<../tasks/task_types/sequence>` task.

-Here's a basic example:
+For example:

 .. code-block:: toml